ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The Administrator can send a FETCH request to the group-collection resource, in order to retrieve a list of the existing OSCORE groups that fully match a set of specified filter criteria.
 This is returned as a list of links to the corresponding group-configuration resources.

-The filter criteria are specified in the request payload as a CBOR map, whose possible entries are specified in {{config-repr}}.
+The request payload is a CBOR map, whose entries specify the filter criteria.
+The possible entries of the CBOR map are specified in {{config-repr}}.

-Entry values are the ones admitted for the corresponding labels in the POST request for creating a group configuration (see {{collection-resource-post}}), with the exception that the parameter 'group_name' (if present) can also be encoded as a tagged CBOR data item, specifying a group name pattern with the semantics signaled by the CBOR tag.
+Entry values are the ones admitted for the corresponding labels in the POST request for creating a group configuration (see {{collection-resource-post}}), with the exception that the 'group_name' parameter (if present) can also be encoded as a tagged CBOR data item, specifying a group name pattern with the semantics signaled by the CBOR tag.

-In such a case, the parameter 'group_name' expresses a group name pattern in the same way as a complex pattern Toid does in a scope entry (see Section 3).
-In particular, the filter criterion is satisfied by any group name that matches with the group name pattern specified by the parameter 'group_name' in the payload of the FETCH request.
+In such a case, the 'group_name' parameter expresses a group name pattern in the same way as a complex pattern Toid does in a scope entry (see {{scope-format}}).
+In particular, the filter criterion is satisfied by any group name that matches with the group name pattern specified by the 'group_name' parameter in the payload of the FETCH request.

 The Group Manager MUST prepare the list L to include in the response as follows.